 So what’s so great about garlic?

-I went to bed feeling yucky and run down, with that little tickle in my nose that let’s me know a cold is coming.
-And you know what, it actually worked.
-When I woke up that tickle was gone and I felt 80% better.
-I made sure to eat the soup for lunch the next two days and by the time the soup was done, I was feeling like my old self again.
+I went to bed feeling yucky and run-down, with that little tickle in my nose that lets me know a cold is coming.
+And, you know what, it actually worked!
+When I woke up that tickle was gone, and I felt 80% better.
+I made sure to eat the soup for lunch the next two days.
+By the time the soup was done, I was feeling like my old self again.

 This 52 Garlic Clove Soup Really Worked!